-Figure 7 considers the corporations' allocation between dividends and retained earnings of the residual left from after-tax profits after they have already paid out their net interest obligations.
+Figure 7: Share of Net Dividend Payments in After-Tax Profit (Net of Net Interest Payments) (%), 1946-2008 they have already paid out their net interest obligations.
 One sees a small and slow fall in the share of dividends from 1950 to 1966, with dividends around 40% and retained earnings around 60%.
-From then until 1997 one sees a continual rise until today dividends constitute about 80% of this final corporate allocation.
-14
+From then until 1997 one sees a continual rise, until today dividends constitute about 80% of this final corporate allocation.
+13